ozgunalan/ozgunalan/readme.md

 * At home across GCP, Azure, and AWS — and VMware Tanzu, if that's your shop.

 **What I actually care about**
-* I like data-intensive systems — and making decisions from data, not vibes.
+* I like building data-intensive systems — and making the call from the data, not the gut.
-* I like bringing ML to production: the MLOps, the tooling, and all the boring-but-necessary bits in between.
+* I like the real, unglamorous work of getting ML into production: the MLOps, the tooling, the bits nobody talks about.
-* I'm not religious about any stack — the problem and the domain come first, which tool comes second.
+* I'm not religious about any stack — problem and domain first, tooling second.
-* I care about people and culture more than tech — the stack is just the vehicle.
+* I weigh people and culture more heavily than tech; the stack is just the vehicle.
-* I'm a big Richard Feynman fan, which makes me allergic to cargo-cult engineering.
+* I'm a big Richard Feynman fan, so I keep my distance from cargo-cult engineering.
-* And yes — I get more satisfaction deleting code than writing it.
+* And honestly, I get more satisfaction deleting code than writing it.

 🎓 MSc Computer Science (2008) · BSc Statistics (2004)